variantstudios/tilekyle.com/pages/about-us/index.md

       and three boys Raleigh, Warner, and Oliver.
 In his free time, Kyle enjoys hunting, fishing and dirt biking in the beautiful Rocky Mountains.
 He’s always willing to lend an ear, but likely to lend an opinion as well!
-  - name: Ed Zurasky
-    position: Estimator
-    image_path: /assets/images/profile.png
-    bio: >-
-      Ed has been in the flooring industry for over 30 years.
-He started out as a carpet and resilient installer and worked his way up the ladder.
-He has sales experience in both commercial and residential flooring.
-He received an Armstrong Commercial sales award for a linoleum project at the Aims Community College Health Sciences building.
-Ed spends his off time snow skiing, riding a bicycle, and hiking.
-He loves spending time with his wife, children, and grandchildren.
-If you catch him on a beach in Mexico, you’ll find him with a good margarita and a smile on his face!
   - name: Greg Mollendor
     position: Production Manager
     image_path: /assets/images/profile.png